 In 2021, the government is pursuing strategic sale in 22 PSU firms of which 17 are ongoing transactions including BPCL, Shipping Corporation of India, Concor and BEML.

-To increase the employability of engineering graduates in the country, AICTE (All India council of Technical education) leadership is taking a lot of efforts and recommends model curriculum for engineering programs like AI, IoT, Robotics, Block chain, Machine learning, Data Science and Cyber security.
+To increase the employability of engineering graduates in the country, AICTE (All India council of technical education) leadership is taking a lot of efforts and recommends model curriculum for engineering programs like AI, IoT, Robotics, Block chain, Machine learning, Data Science and Cyber security.
 In October 2022, NSIC Signs MoU with Phillips Machine Tools India Pvt.
 Ltd. for Skill Development Training in Additive Technologies which is the future of manufacturing.
 In June 2022: Ministry of Heavy Industries (MHI) and Ministry of Skill Development and Entrepreneurship (MSDE) sign MoU to facilitate training in engineering trades to boost capital goods sector.
 In May 2022, MHI signs an MoU with National Research Development Corporation to facilitate various activities for smooth implementation of the Scheme for Enhancement of Competitiveness in the Indian Capital Goods Sector.

-Under the Union Budget 2023-24, Government has committed an outlay of Rs.
-10 lakh crore (US$ 120 billion) towards infrastructure capital expenditure compared to Rs.
-7.5 lakh crore (US$ 90 billion) (BE) during 2022–23, which is a 33% year-on-year increase.
+In Union Budget 2024-25, Government has committed an outlay of Rs.
+11.11 lakh crore (US$ 133.5 billion) during this year towards infrastructure capital expenditure.

-Under Union Budget 2023-24, defence sector has been allocated a budget of Rs.
-5.94 lakh crore ($72 billion).
+Under Union budget 2023-24, the defence sector was allocated a budget of Rs.
+6.21 lakh crore (US$ 74.62 billion).

 In February 2022, the Prime Minister inaugurated Asia’s largest bio-CNG plant set up under the Indore Smart City Project.